Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Results

 \section{Results}

 In this section, the results of the multi-objective optimal sizing and control of the HESS are presented and analyzed in detail.
-Figure \ref{fig:Pareto} presented the achieved results when the total mass of the HESS is limited at 320 $ kg $.
-The population size is set as 500 in the NSGA-II optimization algorithm, and the optimization is terminated after about 13 hours in a ThinkPad T470P laptop with Intel(R) Core(TM) i5-7300HQ CPU @2.50 GHz CPU and 16GB RAM, the number of total iterations is 1839.
+Figure \ref{fig:Pareto} presented the achieved results when the total mass of the HESS is limited to 320 $ kg $ and the average current is used to evaluate the capacity loss.
+The population size is set to 500 in the NSGA-II optimization algorithm, and the optimization is terminated after about 13 hours in a ThinkPad T470P laptop with Intel(R) Core(TM) i5-7300HQ CPU @2.50 GHz CPU and 16GB RAM.
+The number of total iterations is 1839, which means that about 0.92 million solutions have been evaluated during the optimization process.
+All of the solutions demonstrated in Figure \ref{fig:Pareto} are associated with corresponding design and control parameters.

-From the sizing point of view, using different number of supercapacitors means different compromises between high power density and high energy density.
-As it is demonstrated in Figure \ref{fig:Pareto}, utilizing more supercapacitors can assist to reduce the average current of the Lithium-ion battery which is beneficial for longer cycle life of the battery, but cut down the energy density of the HESS which results in shorter driving mileage.
-When less supercapacitors are used, the results will be opposite.
-It is also observed from Figure \ref{fig:Pareto} that HESS with the same design solutions (makers filled with the same color) may achieve different values of both objective functions, which means that for the same HESS with uniform fuzzy rules, the parameters of the membership functions will determine whether we can achieve the Pareto optimal solutions.
-Thanks to the proposed Bi-level optimal sizing and control framework, the corresponding sizing parameter $N_{sc}$ of each HESS and the membership function parameters $ \mathbf x_{mf}$ of the related EMS are coupled and obtained at the same time for all the solutions including those on the Pareto frontier.
+From the sizing point of view, using a different number of supercapacitors means different compromises between high power density and high energy density.
+As it is demonstrated in Figure \ref{fig:Pareto}, utilizing more supercapacitors can assist to reduce the average current of the lithium-ion battery which is beneficial for longer cycle life of the battery, but reduce the energy density of the HESS which results in shorter driving mileage.
+When fewer supercapacitors are used, the results will be the opposite.
+It is also observed in Figure \ref{fig:Pareto} that HESS with the same design solutions (makers filled with the same color) may achieve different values of both objective functions, which means that for the same HESS with uniform fuzzy rules, the parameters of the membership functions will determine whether we can achieve the Pareto optimal solutions.
+Thanks to the proposed Bi-level optimal sizing and control framework, the corresponding sizing parameter $N_{sc}$ of each HESS and the membership function parameters $ \mathbf x_{mf}$ of the related EMS are coupled and obtained at the same time for all the solutions including those on the Pareto front.

+From Figure \ref{fig:ParetoViaCrate}, we can see that, when utilize the statistical method to estimate the effect of nonuniform current rate on battery cycle life, the battery cycle life is between 1717 and 2984.
+In particular, the HESS with 50 supercapacitors can improve the battery cycle life by $27.5 \%$.
+The improvements of the available battery cycle life by optimizing the membership functions of the FLC based EMS have been further demonstrated in detail in Figure \ref{fig:NscvsCyclelife}.
+The gained improvement of the battery cycle life from controller optimization when $N_{sc}=46$ is $15.1 \%$.